 The sanctuary was completely renovated in 1998-99, and a major steeple restoration was completed in 2000.
 The original organ, a Stevens Tracker, was restored significantly in the late 1990s and early 2000s.

 In 2012, after approval by the Montpelier Design Review Committee and a vote of the congregation, the church was painted in a combination of white trim and walls of what may be called sage.
 It had been painted all white for over 80 years.
 The color combination offers an appreciation of the architectural details of Thomas Silloway’s Renaissance Revival design.

 In the fall of 2014, the steeple was painted to match the new colors.
 Three original architectural features of the steeple were faithfully replicated by Southgate Steeplejacks, who had done the 2000 project.
 The work was made possible, in part, with a generous $15,000 grant from the Montpelier Heritage Group.

 The church has an Accessibility Task Force, which is wrestling well with both physical and programmatic accessibility in our 150 year-old building, and the church regularly receives the Green Sanctuary designation from the Unitarian Universalist Association.

 UCM was recognized by the Unitarian Universalist Association in 2013 as a “Welcoming Congregation.”
-The designation is an acknowledgment of several years of work and an ongoing commitment to welcome members of the lesbian, gay, bisexual, transgender, and queer communities.
+The designation was and continues to be an acknowledgment of several years’ work and an ongoing commitment to welcome members of the lesbian, gay, bisexual, transgender, and queer communities.